TheBlackOutsider/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 12-combinations : a script that prints all possible combinations of two letters, except oo 13-print_float /  a script that prints a number with two decimal places 100-decimal_to_hexadecimal : convert a number to decimal
+101-rot13: a script that encodes and decodes text using the rot13 encryption.
+Assume ASCII